Network Topology and Communication-Computation Tradeoffs in Decentralized Optimization: Decentralized Averaging over Undirected Graphs

-Lemma~\ref{reachable} tells us that, over sufficiently long horizons, products of the matrices $A^k$ have entries bounded away from zero.
-The next lemma discusses what multiplication by such a matrix does to the \emph{spread} of a vector.
+Lemma~\ref{reachable} tells us that, over sufficiently long horizons, the products of the matrices $A^k$ have entries bounded away from zero.
+The next lemma discusses what multiplication by such a matrix does to the \emph{spread} \an{of the values in a vector.}

 \begin{lemma} Suppose $W$ is a stochastic matrix, every entry of which is at least $\beta > 0$.
 If $v = W u$ then

 \end{lemma} \begin{proof} Without loss of generality, let us assume that the largest entry of $u$ is $u_1$ and the smallest entry of $u$ is $u_n$.
 Then, for $l \in \{1, \ldots, n\}$, so that for any $a,b \in \{1, \ldots, n\}$, we have